 Nobody likes to think of themselves as a bad boss.
 But in my travels through the leadership keynote speaker world, I’ve met so many current and aspiring leaders.
-And, whether they’re newly minted managers or seasoned C-suite types, regardless of their leadership tenure, it’s quite common for people to have a few blind spots around their own leadership styles.
+And whether they’re newly minted managers or seasoned C-suite types, regardless of their leadership tenure, it’s quite common for people to have a few blind spots around their own leadership styles.

 Case in point: when I became the CEO of my family’s $120M car dealership business at the tender age of 28, I made some colossal leadership blunders.
 During a time of transition, my team was counting on me to be a combination mentor, coach and creator of a compelling vision for the future of the company.
 In reality, though, I needed someone to provide ME with all of the above!
 And, until I found the mentorship I was seeking, I was indeed a very bad boss.

 Today, more than two decades later, I have the benefit of hindsight—but also the wisdom of failing, and learning…and trying again.
 Without this experience, I doubt I would be at the helm of a successful leadership keynote speaker business.
-So, with this in mind, I’ve spent some time pondering the biggest leadership pitfalls from my past.
+So, with this in mind, I’ve spent some time pondering the biggest leadership pitfalls of my past.
 If you see yourself in any of these, it might be time for tune-up!

-1. You’re a Micromanager.
+1. You’re a Micromanager

-Regardless of industry, micromanagement is consistently one of the biggest complaints from employees.
-One study found that nearly 60% of employees claim to have worked under an overbearing boss—more than half said this harmed their productivity, and nearly 70% said it affected their morale.
+Regardless of the industry, micromanagement is consistently one of the biggest complaints from employees.
+One study found that nearly 60% of employees claim to have worked under an overbearing boss—more than 1/2 said this harmed their productivity, and nearly 70% said it affected their morale.
 While these statistics apply to employees on every rung of the corporate ladder, they are even more likely to be destructive to relationships with your A-players.